 In his research at Wright State, Daniel utilizes multiple methods to analyze urban food systems in North America and Africa.
-The results of these studies have been published in academic outlets, such as The Professional Geographer, Urban Geography, Geoforum, Social and Cultural Geography, The Geographical Journal, Geography Compass, Cities, Nonprofit Policy Forum, Journal of Southern African Studies, and African Geographical Review.
-In addition to his current studies on food waste in Johannesburg and Los Angeles, Daniel is working on a long-term research project on the globalization of food banking.
-Originally started in the U.S. in the 1960s, food banks now collect, systematize, and deliver food to poor communities in more than thirty countries on six continents across the world.
+The results of these studies have been published in academic outlets, such as The Professional Geographer, Urban Geography, Geoforum, Social and Cultural Geography, The Geographical Journal, Geography Compass, Cities, Sustainability, Nonprofit Policy Forum, Journal of Southern African Studies, and African Geographical Review.
+In addition to his studies on food waste in Johannesburg and Los Angeles, Daniel is working on a long-term research project on the globalization of food banking.
+Originally started in the U.S. in the 1960s, food banks now collect, systematize, and deliver food to poor communities in more than eighty countries on six continents across the world.
 His research analyzes the structure and outcomes of food bank development and the roles that food banks play in reducing food insecurity and food waste in these different contexts.
 In addition, Daniel is engaged in local research to investigate the range of local food organizations which operate in Dayton and the ways in which people access and waste food in the city.

 Outside of university life, Daniel spends most of his time with his wife and daughters exploring interesting neighborhoods in the world’s cities, running in parks or trails, and watching good movies.
 Given that Daniel was born and raised in Cincinnati, he is excited to be back in Southwestern Ohio where he has a strong personal connection.